Ecological-Complexity-Lab/infomap_ecology_package/docs/installation.md

 setwd('where your Infomap file and R script now live') check_infomap() # Make sure file can be run correctly.
 Should return TRUE
 ```
+or download a binary from [here](https://github.com/mapequation/infomap/releases/latest) and put the file in the working folder.

 **Important notes:**